 - Disk Drill’s free version might restrict the amount of data you can recover in its free version, but includes its S.M.A.R.T. and byte-to-byte backup functionality.
 Those can help you monitor your devices for impending failure, but also save a backup of your precious data before you even purchase its full version.

-Disk Drill costs a bit more than the other two solutions, but its lowest price tier doesn’t refer to a monthly plan like theirs.
 MiniTool’s lifetime option is also a bit more affordable than Disk Drill’s, but the tool doesn’t come with any extra features.
-EaseUS doesn’t offer any lifetime options, as far as we know.

 Thus, like many others, we, too, would go for Disk Drill.